RobinNagpal/dodao-ui/academy-ui/CodingWorkflow.md

-## Declaring request and response types
-We should add these under `types` folder in `request` and `response` folders.
-Use the file specific to the entity.

-- Make sure

-## Form Validation

-### Form Validation Process Documentation

 #### Overview

 This document outlines a structured approach to form validation within our Next.js application, designed to ensure consistency and maintainability across different forms.
 It describes a method for validating forms based on mandatory fields, utilizing an interface for field definitions and a helper function for validation.
 It's important to note that while `validateCategory` is used here for illustration purposes, the actual function name will vary according to the form being validated.